vortex73/vortex73.github.io/content/ludicrosity.md

    ```

 ## Building Ludicrosity
+I personally write notes in [markdown](https://en.wikipedia.org/wiki/Markdown) for everything that I learn.
+The necessity for a static site generator was birthed by the need to publish all of these into a mass accessible medium like a website.

+> Why a static site?
+> Static Sites are simple and quick to host with minimal(and in my case *no*) interaction with javascript.

+v0.1 of Ludicrosity was built purely using Vanilla javascript(*yeah*).
+This was the foundation of the core of the engine and where the *unique* templating format was born!
+> find the legacy version [here!](https://github.com/vortex73/ludicrosity/tree/archive).

+However JS while *quite powerful* can be difficult to manage over time in larger projects. *enter:* [Zig](https://ziglang.org/), a relatively new systems programming language with a more controlled environment with an emphasis on memory safety.
+It also helped that I was learning Zig concurrently at the time.

+Ludicrosity can feed on full-fledged markdown and churn out a static site.

 All source code for ludicrosity is housed within one single `src/marked.zig` for ultimate simplicity.
 Currently we depend on one dependency [md4c](https://github.com/mity/md4c) for markdown parsing.
 To build the project we expect the following source tree: